pnotisdev/reactNativeTodoList/README.md

 How mine looks like:

 More things i want to add:
+0. fix bugs and clean up code as it's not good
 1. Simple database
 2. Notes tab
 3. calendar for notes/tasks so you can get notified